nguyenyenchi/batch-elt-data-pipelines-gender-pay-gap/README.md

 ## 4. CI/CD with Dagster Cloud and Github Actions

-This section explains what happens when a new change e.g. a new file for year 2025 is added to local development and how it's triggered downstream processes.
+This section explains what happens when a new change e.g. a new file for year 2025 is added to local development (the orchestration (python scripts) and transformation codes (sql models)) and how it triggers downstream processes.

 #### Create a feature branch
 Start from main and create a new branch for your changes